Back Pain Imaging

 Ligamentum flavum hypertrophy

-Patients for whom early imaging isrecommended:
+Patients for whom early imaging is

 35 year old with AIDS and back pain